Windmüller

 • Deployment time will increase because of the transformation process

-• Signed jars cannot be migrated because that you break the signature
+• Signed jars cannot be migrated because that will break the signature

 If you have the chance to test your setup on a local FirstSpirit server, we highly recommend performing those tests as early as possible.